<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Creating a NIST Cybersecurity Framework Scorecard

-A NIST Cybersecurity Framework scorecard can be created by any information security team that has conducted a NIST CSF assessment.
+Any information security team conducting a CSF-based cyber risk assessment can create a NIST Cybersecurity Framework scorecard.
 However, for teams operating out of spreadsheets or a modular GRC tool, the task of aggregating the necessary data is cumbersome, and the task of creating a scorecard is left incomplete.
-Using integrated risk management solutions that continuously monitor and aggregate enterprise-wide assessment data allows a cybersecurity team to access the necessary data much more readily and, in the case of CyberStrong, fully automates the creation of a NIST CSF scorecard.
+Using cyber risk management solutions that continuously monitor and aggregate enterprise-wide assessment data allows a cybersecurity team to access the necessary data much more readily and, in the case of CyberStrong, fully automates the creation of a NIST CSF scorecard.

-Information security leaders adopting the NIST Cybersecurity Framework must find a way to operationalize the information they glean from their assessment.
-Information security scorecards, like the NIST CSF scorecard, take the data that’s been collected, organize it in a way that business leaders can understand, and present it in a way that makes that data useful and supports business growth.
+Information security leaders adopting the NIST CSF must find a way to operationalize the information they glean from their automated risk assessments.
+Information security scorecards, like the NIST CSF scorecard, take the data that’s been collected, organize it in a way that CISOs and business leaders can understand, and present it in a way that makes that data valuable and supports business growth.

 You may also like